jothamgoh/jothamgoh.github.io/ebook/_posts/2021-01-20-test-learning-to-code.md

 ---
-layout:     post
-title:      Chapter four - Learning to code
+title: "Chapter four - Learning to code"
-date:       2020-12-04 15:31:19
+last_modified_at: 2020-12-04 15:31:19
-summary:    How I switched careers and became a data analyst in 5 months
-categories: data, data analyst
+categories:
+  - Ebook
+tags:
+  - Data Analyst
 ---

 Learning to code is hard as there are many thorny choices to make.